AmrMSharafeldin/instantNuralFields-Reimplementation-Pytorch-/README.md

 - [ ] Train on different data sets
 - [ ] Add a setup.py file
 - [ ] Add citations at each slide
+- [ ] Use the tinyCuda lib for more accelerated training